nabhari/population-diversity-tool/README.md

 ## Features

 - **Reading Data:** Load population frequency data from a CSV file.
+Each row corresponds to a population and each column is the allele frequency of a single locus.
 - **Correlation Plots:** Generate scatter plots showing the correlation of all pairs of measures for population sets of specified sizes k.
 - **Diversity Measures:**
   - Het (Heterozygosity) and SSD (Split System Diversity) calculated through various methods:
-    - Pairwise Differencing
+    - Pooling: all populations of a given set of size k are pooled together and treated as a single population.
-    - Pooling
+    - Averaging: the diversity is calculated within each population in the set and then the average diversity is calculated.
-    - Averaging
+    - Pairwise Differencing: the average pairwise differences of allele frequencies are calculated for all pairs of populations in the set.
-    - Fixing
+    - Fixing: pooled diversity is calculated after fixation.
 - **Brute Force Analysis:** Calculate diversity measures for all possible combinations of population sets of a specified size k.

 ## Requirements